Dries-Maes/Dries-Maes.github.io/README.md

 - 🔭 I’m currently working as a student
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#e
 - 👯 I’m looking to collaborate with Obelisk.
 - 🤔 I’m looking for help with -.
-- 💬 Ask me about anything!
+- 💬 Ask me about a  nything!
 - 📫 How to reach me: 0484623997
-- 😄 Pronouns: oO
+- 😄 Pronouns: oOeee
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... testje testje2 ee
 -->